-Landscape Planning for a suburb can be tricky when considering the needs of people and plants.
+Landscape Planning for a suburb can be tricky when considering the needs of

 You are the lead town planner for a new suburb in western Sydney.
 In your town design, you must include the key components of a suburb, a large remnant of Cumberland Plain Woodland, and four smaller patches of remnant woodland vegetation.
 You must also consider the needs of the following stakeholders:

 - The development company who want to maximise the number of people in the town

 - The rangers who want to conserve and protect the Cumberland Plain Woodland